MAT Staff

 Jyo Maan

-Jyotsna (Jyo) Maan is an experienced Agile coach/facilitator and innovation artist who co-creates adaptive cultures of self-organizing and self-governance in teams, organizations and communities through her emergent & inclusive facilitation, social innovation, and leadership development.
+Jyotsna (Jyo) Maan is an experienced Agile coach/facilitator and innovation artist who co-creates adaptive cultures of self-organizing and self-governance in teams, organizations and communities through her facilitation, social innovation, and leadership development.
 As a Human Systems Dynamics strategist & Human Centered Design facilitator, she helps groups navigate complexity in designing minimum viable structures that enable maximum creative freedom to empower people, product & process innovation using Agile methodology.
 She received her Diploma in Global Innovation Leadership from University for Peace, an MBA from the University of Iowa and an MS in computer science from the University of North Dakota.

 Steve McMullin, Ph.D.